コンテンツにスキップ

 Photography: Alessandra Chemollo ©la Biennale di Venezia

-Giardini is lined with unique country pavilions, so be sure to stop by the Belgium Pavilion.
-The Belgium Pavilion is the first country pavilion built in 1907.
-In this exhibition, not only artists based in Brussels but also more than 10 artists from around the world will be joining in to explore the ``micro-history'' of Belgium, which was colonized by the Belgian government in 1908.
-Focus on Congo.
-The video, which features songs of resistance to domination and the rhythm of a rumba, takes a step back from the unfortunate story of exploitation and violence that occurred between Europe and its colonies, and focuses on the art, music, and behavior that developed in colonial Congo.
-It is also clear that it brought benefits such as the promotion of cultural activities such as principles.
+In the Giardini, where many unique national pavilions stand, be sure to stop by the Belgian Pavilion.
+The Belgian Pavilion was the first national pavilion built in 1907.
+This exhibition, which features more than 10 artists from around the world, including those based in Brussels, aims to uncover a "microhistory" of the Congo, which was colonized by the Belgian government in 1908.
+The video, which features songs of rebellion against domination and rumba rhythms, moves away from the unfortunate story of exploitation and violence that occurred between Europe and its colonies, and reveals the beneficial effects of promoting cultural activities such as art, music, and activism that developed in the Congo during the colonial period.

 《One.Two.Three》,2015.
 Vincent Meessen and Normal, Brussels